 For Irish law purposes, a branch is a division of a foreign company trading in Ireland that has the appearance of permanency, a separate management structure, the ability to negotiate contracts with third parties and a reasonable degree of financial independence.
-EU regulations have been implemented that impose a similar registration regime to that imposed on local companies on branches.
+EU regulations also impose a similar registration regime to existing domestic legislation.